Pontiac GTO: 1967

-Second generation
+Second generation (1968-1972)

 1968

 General Motors redesigned its A-body line for 1968, with more curvaceous, semi-fastback styling, which was a revival of a streamlining on all GM products from 1942 until 1950 as demonstrated on the Pontiac Streamliner.
 The wheelbase was shortened to 112.0 in on all two-door models.
 Overall length was reduced 5.9 inches (150 mm) and height dropped half an inch (12 mm), but overall weight was up about 75 lb.
 Pontiac abandoned the familiar vertically stacked headlights in favor of a horizontal layout, but made hidden headlights available at extra cost.
 The concealed headlights were a popular option.
 The signature hood scoop was replaced by dual scoops on either side of a prominent hood bulge extending rearward from the protruding nose.

 A unique feature was the body-color Endura front bumper.
 It was designed to absorb impact without permanent deformation at low speeds.
 Pontiac touted this feature heavily in advertising, showing hammering at the bumper to no discernible effect.
-A GTO could be ordered with "Endura delete", in which case the Endura bumper would be replaced by a chrome front bumper and grille from the Pontiac LeMans.
+A GTO could be ordered with "Endura delete", in which case a chrome front bumper and grille from the Pontiac LeMans would replace the Endura bumper.

-Powertrain options remained substantially the same as in 1967, but the standard GTO engine's power rating rose to 350 hp at 5,000 rpm.
-At mid-year, a new Ram Air package, known as Ram Air II, became available.
+Powertrain options remained the same as in 1967, but the standard GTO engine's power rating rose to 350 hp at 5,000 rpm.
+A new Ram Air package, "Ram Air II", became available in mid-year.
 It included freer-breathing cylinder heads, round port exhaust, and the 041 cam.
 The 'official' power rating was not changed.
 Another carry-over from 1967 was the four-piston caliper disc brake option.
 However, most 1968 models had drum brakes all around.
-The 1968 model year was also the last year the GTOs offered separate crank-operated front door vents.
+The 1968 model year was also the last the GTOs offered separate crank-operated front door vents.